yuanqing/create-figma-plugin/docs/1-quick-start.md

 The exported function receives two parameters:

 - `rootNode` — An empty `<div>` element within which you can render your UI.
-- `data` — This corresponds to the third parameter passed to `showUi`.
+- `data` — This corresponds to the third parameter passed to `showUI`.

 Then, in `package.json`, point to `ui.js` on the **`"ui"`** key: